Ham Abstract

 Making Healthcare Services Affordable and Accessible

-Anaemia reduction is another critical component of our health initiatives, particularly for pregnant and lactating mothers.
-Through anaemia screenings and targeted reduction camps, we educated 1,148 mothers on iron-rich diets and the importance of Iron Folic Acid (IFA) consumption.
-Follow-up home visits ensure that improvements are sustained, leading to healthier pregnancies and births.
-Additionally, our ‘Nava Pahuna Goth’
+Anaemia Reduction, addressing anaemia in pregnant and lactating mothers is a critical component of our health initiatives.
+Through anaemia screenings and focused reduction camps, we educated pregnant & lactating mothers on iron-rich diets and the importance of IFA consumption.
+Follow-up home visits ensure sustained improvements, leading to healthier pregnancies and births.
+Our ‘Nava Pahuna Goth’ initiative also provides family counselling for newly married couples, emphasizing family planning and pre-pregnancy care.

 Empowering communities through proactive healthcare access.